fr3fou/discord-mutual-friends/README.md

 0. Install the wails CLI by running `./scripts/install-wails-cli.sh`
 1. Install frontend dependencies using `yarn` after cd-ing into the `frontend/` folder
 2. Run `wails dev` or `wails build` in the root of the project

+## Disclaimer

+I do not take any responsibility for what happens to your Discord account.
+Using this application or anything not the official client and your 2 hands can result in a ban off the platform. **USE AT YOUR OWN RISK.** The showcased demo at the beginning of the repo uses generated data with random avatars.